bcoles/kasld/docs/kaslr.md

 modules are either at a fixed address or a constant offset from `PAGE_OFFSET`.
 A single leak from any section is sufficient to derive the others.
-On decoupled architectures like x86_64, each section is randomized independently — a physical address tells you nothing about the virtual text base, and the direct map base (`virt_page_offset_base`) is randomized separately.
+On decoupled architectures like x86_64, each section is randomized independently — a physical address reveals nothing about the virtual text base, and the direct map base (`virt_page_offset_base`) is randomized separately.

 RISC-V64 is notable: the module region is anchored to the kernel image